 Using predictive models means that you are taking personalized actions based on model predictions.
 Systems need to be designed to keep the input data, predictions, recommended actions, and final outcomes.
 Now the integrated data flow, model results, and customer responses are combined to create an overarching AI system that learns based on the past inputs and how well the predictions performed.

 When these strategies are in place, your processes are aligned for success.

 1. Targeting the most favorable prospects for an email campaign using predictive ranking

-- How the model works: Your business could send email to customers every week, such as offers related to recent purchases or incentives to boost momentum through the customer lifecycle.
-However, you may run the risk of being targeted as generating spam.
+How the model works: Your business could send email to customers every week, such as offers related to recent purchases or incentives to boost momentum throughout the customer lifecycle.
+However, you may run the risk of being labeled as a company that generates spam.
 To avoid alienating customers with “email fatigue,” it can be more effective to only send email to those most likely to respond favorably to a given offer.
 In other words, send the right message, to the right person, at the right time.
 But how do you do it?

-We can help you figure this out by examining the past behavior of your customers, and map that behavior to your current situation to find those customers most likely to take action now (the right time).
+We can help you figure this out by examining the past behavior of your customers and map that behavior to your current situation to find those customers most likely to act now (the right time).
 Our predictive modeling usually reveals common characteristics for each customer segment.
 These characteristics help you craft the right message, and you can send unique messages to each segment.

 For a major newspaper, we were able to determine which of the news sections customers read mattered in terms of subscription behavior.
 Our client could then customize offerings focused on specific subject areas, matching text and visuals to appeal to the right customers.

 Best practice tip: Measure results to check for campaign effectiveness and to assist in improving the predictive model for future campaigns.